buggyrace/buggy-race-about/docs/faq.md

 like this are treated differently from general static content (such as images or CSS) because they are not handled by [Webpack](glossary#webpack).

 ---

+## Why can't I see all the (yellow) admin links at the top of my admin pages?

+There are a couple of admin pages that are contextual, and if your project is not using them, they are not displayed.
+For example, if your choice of [distributing the code](buggy-editor/distributing-the-code) does not use the Buggy Editor source code _on the race server_, the link to that admin page is not displayed (it's `/admin/buggy-editor`).
+Similarly if you have disabled the display of [tech notes](static-content/tech-notes), then that link is not displayed on the admin (it's at `/admin/tech-notes`).

+The [admin dashboard](running/dashboard) always shows all the available admin "nav" links on the top.
+But on other admin pages, the second line is collapsed to save space.
+Use the **···** button to expand it, or **·×·** to collapse it.
+You can make these decisions "sticky" (so they _always_ expand or collapse when the page is loaded) by clicking on your username on the top right menu bar, and selecting your _Admin button preference_.

+---